chris-swan/Nicks_Flicks_8-2-15/README.md

 ## Setup

-* Clone the project using the link provided on Github in the Terminal by using ```git clone```.
+- clone this repository
-* If you are on a mac, use Terminal to type in ```python -m SimpleHTTPServer``` from the top level of the project folder. open browser to ```localhost:8000``` to view site.
+- If you are on a mac, open Terminal to the top level of the project folder, then enter `python -m SimpleHTTPServer` open browser to `localhost:8000` to view site.

-If you are on windows, download Mongoose, copy it to project folder, and double click it to launch a server and open your page in the browser.
+- To view if you are on Windows, you can download Mongoose, copy it to your project folder, and double-click it to launch a server and open your page in the browser.

 ## Technologies Used